Arch Linux server quick install guide

 $ cryptsetup luksFormat /dev/sdz2

-Decrypt the root partition:
+Decrypt the root partition and enable TRIM permanently:

-$ cryptsetup open /dev/sdz2 root
+$ cryptsetup --allow-discards --persistent open /dev/sdz2 root

 Format the root volume with Btrfs: